7 Ways to Get a Head Start on Your College Apps This Summer

 Applying early decision is one way to indicate your interest in a college, and at some schools, applying early might increase your chances of admission.
 Find out which colleges offer early admission options, know what the requirements and restrictions are of applying early, including when the early admission deadline is, and plan accordingly.
 For more information about early decision and early action programs, and the pros and cons of applying early, see What is Early Admission?

-4. Work on Your Personal Statement
+4. Work on Your ESSAY(S)

 The Common Application and the Coalition Application, as well as some colleges, publish their essay prompts in the spring or summer prior to senior year.
 Take advantage of any free time you have over the summer to explore the prompts, brainstorm different approaches, and write first and second drafts.
 For essay writing tips, see 6 Steps to Start Your College Essay.

-5. Create a College Resume
+5. UPDATE OR Create YOUR College Resume

 While most colleges do not require or even request a resume, it can be helpful to create one anyway.
 The process of creating a resume will force you to review everything you’ve accomplished during high school, which can uncover material for your essays and other parts of your applications.
 Plus, you might consider preparing a summary of your goals and achievements when applying for scholarships and asking for recommendations.
 To get started on your college resume, see How to Write Your College Resume.